Iscaraca/Iscaraca.github.io/CTF Writeups/_posts/2022-09-02-jinja-sqlite.md

 ## Working backwards from the flag: Error-based Blind SQL Injection

 Let's take a closer look at the source code.
 Looking at the server side, we can see that the flag is stored as the password under the username `flag` in an sqlite database `users`.
 However, getting access to this flag value is not going to be easy.
-We can onky communicate with the database through the provided API, and the API only returns true or false values depending on whether our requests return the flag or not.
+We can only communicate with the database through the provided API, and the API only returns true or false values depending on whether our requests return the flag or not.

 ```python
 if(len(rows) > 0):  # Rows is the return value of our request